Categories

 una casa de gente rica (a house of rich people)

 As you can see, de has multiple meanings.
-However, the 3 most common uses indicate possession, characteristics, and causation.
+However, the three most common uses indicate possession, characteristics, and causation.
 Now that you understand when to use de in Spanish, it’s time to talk about the simple preposition a!

 When to Use A in Spanish

 A common misconception is that the Spanish preposition a is often thought to only mean “to.”
 In reality, this little word has so many more translations and uses!
-In fact, a also means on, at, from, by, in… and in some cases may not translate to anything at all!
+In fact, a also means on, at, from, by, in… and in some cases, may not translate to anything at all!

 1. Use “A” for Motion

 Here’s a hard fact: almost every verb that suggests motion is followed by a.
-Meanwhile, some nouns are then preceded by this preposition!
+Meanwhile, some nouns are preceded by this preposition!

 For certain other verbs, it can also be used to indicate where the action takes place.
 Check out these examples: